Intentionally Awkward Title

 - And there's always "(I'd Just Like To Fuck You) One More Time" and the rest of David Allan Coe's "underground" repertoire.

-- Nirvana's "Rape Me" (labeled as "Waif Me") and it's B-side "Moist Vagina".
+- Nirvana's "Rape Me" from In Utero (labeled as "Waif Me") and it's B-side "Moist Vagina".
 Also, "Territorial Pissings" and the B-sides album Incesticide.